berkayctn/MicroserviceBasedMovieCatalog/README.md

 ![](images/HomePage.PNG)

 When you navigate to the Popular Movies page, based on the data obtained from TMDB API, you can access movies in a paginated format along with brief information about them and sections for voting on the films.
+(You will find similar elements on the Top Rated Movies page as well, allowing you to explore top-rated films instead.)

 ![](images/PopularMoviesPage.PNG)